JaqiKal/pixavibe/README.md

 - Logo used was created at
 - [React Multiselect dropdown](https://www.npmjs.com/package/multiselect-react-dropdown), this library is used for handling hashtags.
 It helps keep the codebase cleaner and more maintainable.
+- [css-validator](https://www.npmjs.com/package/css-validator) together with GPT was used to create `validate-css.js`.
+It was used to validate CSS.
 - **Bootstrap**: Used for styling and responsive design, making the site accessible on a variety of devices - [Bootstrap documentation](https://getbootstrap.com/).
 - **Sources of inspiration and guidance in general**:
   - X